Frequently asked questions

 Can I take part in a wheelchair?

 Absolutely!
-If you are taking part in a wheelchair we recommend purchasing a bicycle odometer from your local bike shop to measure the distance you travel.
+If you are taking part in a wheelchair we recommend purchasing a bicycle odometer to measure the distance you travel.
 As a general rule of thumb, each meter you travel equates to three steps.
 That means every kilometre you travel equates to 3,000 steps, and every mile will equate to approximately 4,850 steps.

 How can I get a t-shirt?

 The first 1,000 people to register and raise over £50 will receive an Asthma UK t-shirt, you’ll be the envy of all your friends!
-We’ll endeavour to send you your t-shirt within ten working days of receiving your first £50 however please note that it make take longer during busy periods.
+We’ll endeavour to send you your t-shirt as soon as possible after receiving your first £50 however please note that while offices are closed due to COVID-19, this may take longer than normal.

 I want to participate, but I am worried about my asthma.
 Who can I speak to for advice?

 For independent, confidential advice and support call our asthma nurses Monday to Friday, 9am to 5pm on 0300 222 5800 or chat to our nurses on WhatsApp by sending a message to 07378 606728.
-For more information on these services please visit www.asthma.org.uk.
-You can also read our tips on how to look after your asthma while you‘re exercising by visiting our exercise page.
+Please note that we are experiencing high volumes in light of COVID-19 so wait times may be longer than normal.

 I’m worried about walking outside if it’s cold, just in case it makes my asthma worse.

 We recommend always having your reliever inhaler (usually blue) with you.
 If you have asthma symptoms, stop, take your reliever inhaler and make sure you wait for your symptoms to go before starting again.
 If it’s cold, wrap a scarf loosely over your nose and mouth to warm the air before it gets to your airways.
-If it’s really cold and you know that cold air triggers your asthma, it might be best to stick to indoor activities, for example a treadmill, stairs or even your living room by walking on the spot in front of the TV.
+If it’s really cold and you know that cold air triggers your asthma, it might be best to complete your steps inside.

 Do I have to fundraise online?